Publications by authors named "Elie A Akl"

 View Article and Find Full Text PDF

-COVID-19-related critical and acute illness are associated with an increased risk of venous thromboembolism (VTE).
-These evidence-based recommendations of the American Society of Hematology (ASH) are intended to support patients, clinicians, and other healthcare professionals in decisions about the use of anticoagulation for thromboprophylaxis in patients with COVID-19-related critical illness, acute illness, and those being discharged from the hospital, who do not have suspected or confirmed VTE.
-ASH formed a multidisciplinary panel, including three patient representatives, and applied a conflicts of interest management policy to minimize potential bias.
+Background: COVID-19-related critical and acute illness is associated with an increased risk of venous thromboembolism (VTE).
+These evidence-based recommendations of the American Society of Hematology (ASH) are intended to support patients, clinicians, and other health care professionals in decisions about using anticoagulation for thromboprophylaxis for patients with COVID-19-related critical illness; patients with COVID-19-related acute illness; and those being discharged from the hospital, who do not have suspected or confirmed VTE.

 View Article and Find Full Text PDF